-Joy

-Hello!
+Joy: Hello!
 My name is Joy Banks, and I am the Project Coordinator for the CLIR Strategies for Advancing Hidden Collections six-part webinar series.
 Welcome to our third webinar, Making The Most Of People: Recruitment, Retention, And Recognition.
 This series is offered through the generous support of The Andrew W. Mellon Foundation.

-Please review the items in the housekeeping box for technical information.
-As a reminder, if you have any technical issues during the event, please send a private message to Louise Gruenberg.
+We have a few housekeeping items.
+Please use the chat box during our presentation to share thoughts on the topic of the webinar.
+If you have questions, please enter them in the Q&A box, and we will do our best to address them all.
+We will also have a time for questions at the end.
+If you have any technical issues during the event, please send a private message to Louise Gruenberg.
 If you are viewing this as a group, please send a private message to me with your name, email, and group count.
 You will be prompted to complete an evaluation when the webinar is done.
 Completion of the evaluation will make you eligible for a downloadable Certificate of Completion for your records.
 Please keep in mind that the webinar is being recorded, including the audio, slides, and chat.
 Recordings will be sent to the registered participants as soon as they are available.